-The Genset Screen displays the current Generator Status.
+The Genset Screen displays the current Generator Status and control system run time.

 The Start and Stop Buttons allow you to manually start and stop the generator.

-The Clear AGS Button allows you to clear the AGS Safety Lockout flag to reset the Auto Gen function..
+The Clear AGS Button allows you to clear the AGS Safety Lockout flag to reset the Auto Gen function.